 - Development of workplace safety initiatives for those with Limited English Proficiency

 - Trade programs that integrate skills training with emphasis in safety

-- Initiatives that provide cross training between organizations
+- Cross training between organizations

 - Substance abuse programs related to workplace safety

 - Innovative workplace safety programs through the use of technology